A number of you have expressed interest in what to do if you have a windowless room.

 It’s all about the lighting.

 We had a windowless basement in our old townhouse.
-I had it painted a soft yellow.
+I had it painted a soft, pale yellow.
 I think it was Benjamin More 937.
-It’s ever so slightly icy, but it looked very nice with the incandescent lights on.
+It’s ever so slightly icy, but it looked great with the incandescent lights on.
 I had a row of recessed down-lights going down the middle and then four wall sconces.
-It was soft and warm.

 But here’s another thing.